-Table 1 - Summary of Result Types
+Table 2 - Summary of Result Types

 For example, consider a test case that targets a buffer overflow flaw.
-The test case contains flawed code in which data in a large buffer is attempted to be placed into a smaller one.
-If a tool reports a buffer overflow in this code then the result is marked as a true positive.
-The test case also contains non-flawed code in which a buffer overflow cannot occur.
-If a tool reports a buffer overflow in this code then the result is marked as a false positive.
-If the tool fails to report a buffer overflow in the flawed code, then a result should be added that is considered a false negative.
-If a tool reports any other type of flaw, for example a memory leak, in the flawed or non-flawed code, then the result type should be left blank as this type of flaw is not the target of the test case and is considered an incidental flaw.
+The test case contains intentionally-flawed code that attempts to place data from a large buffer into a smaller one.
+If a tool reports a buffer overflow in this code then the result is marked as a True Positive.
+The test case also contains non-flawed code that is similar to the flawed code, but prevents a buffer overflow.
+If a tool reports a buffer overflow in this code then the result is marked as a False Positive.
+If the tool fails to report a buffer overflow in the intentionally-flawed code, then the result is marked as a False Positive.
+If a tool reports any other type of flaw, for example a memory leak, in the intentionally-flawed or non-flawed code, then the result type is considered an incidental flaw as it is not the target of the test case.
+Incidental flaws are excluded from scoring.

-2.3 Metrics
+2.5 Metrics

 Metrics are used to perform analysis of the tool results.
 After the tool results have been scored, specific metrics can be calculated.
-Several metrics used by the CAS are described in the following sections.
+Several metrics used by the CAS are described in the following paragraphs.

-2.3.1 Precision, Recall, and F-Score
+2.5.1 Precision, Recall, and F-Score

-One set of metrics contains the Precision, Recall, and F-Scores of the tools based on the number of true positive (TP), false positive (FP), and false negative (FN) findings for that tool on the test cases.
-The following sections describe these metrics in greater detail.
+One set of metrics contains the Precision, Recall, and F-Scores of the tools based on the number of True Positive (TP), False Positive (FP), and False Negative (FN) findings for that tool.
+The following paragraphs describe these metrics in greater detail.